-As a young boy in South Sudan, Nyang Chiengjiek cared for cattle before he left to avoid being conscripted as a child soldier.
+As a young boy in South Sudan, J Chiengjiek cared for cattle before he left to avoid being conscripted as a child soldier.

 As soon as he arrived at the Kakuma Refugee Camp in Kenya, he enrolled in school and began running, joining a group of older guys who were preparing for long-distance competitions.

-2016: “That’s when I realised I could make it as a runner – and if God gives you a talent, you have to exploit it,” Nyang Chiengjiek told the UNHCR.
+2016: “That’s when I realised I could make it as a runner – and if God gives you a talent, you have to exploit it,” J Chiengjiek told.